 - Enforce your standards of conduct–Does your board have a code of ethics and conflict of interest provisions?
-Is it being followed?
+Are they being followed?
 If not, start now and have your highest level of leadership possible address the topic.
-If you have a member who is actively hurting your cause–whether they realize it or not–give the coaching, 2nd chances, and instruction that you need to.
+If you have a member who is actively hurting your cause–give the coaching, 2nd chances, and instruction that you need to.
 But then?
 Be committed to act to protect the health of the organization.

-Finally, the other volunteer leaders of the organization find the courage to fire or reassign the toxic volunteer.
+Finally, the other volunteer leaders of the organization can and should find the courage to fire or reassign the toxic volunteer.
 Like cancer and wildfires, toxic leadership never gets better if you walk away and come back to check in on it a few months later.

-Obviously, the ‘firing’ of a member of chamber or association leadership is not an act done by a member of the staff, so board leadership on this matter is a must.
-However, the staff will likely need to provide the education through board training to ensure members understand the dynamics.
+Obviously, the ‘firing’ of a member of chamber or association leadership is not an act done solely by staff, so board leadership and action is a must.

-Work within your bylaws, but educate your leaders to not be afraid to say ‘You’re Fired!’ to the volunteer, no matter how high up in your leadership, that is burning down your present and your future.
+Work within your bylaws and educate your leaders to not be afraid to say ‘You’re Fired!’ to the volunteer, no matter how high up in your leadership, that is burning down your present and your future.